Invoke-Automation/IACompliance/docs/New-Rule.md

 	$Input -cmatch '^[A-Z]'
 }
 ```

-A IAComplianceRule object being created using the New-Rule cmdlet aliasses.
+Am IAComplianceRule object being created using the New-Rule cmdlet aliasses.
-This rule checks if the Object to be checked is of the type 'String'.
+This Rule checks if the Object to be checked is of the type 'String'.
 If the oject is of that type it checks if the String starts with a capital letter.
 * $newRule.Check('Test') will return $true
 * $newRule.Check('test') will return $false